Culture - joint fluid

 A sample of joint fluid is needed.
 This may be done in a doctor's office using a needle, or during an operating room procedure.
-For more information on this procedure, see joint fluid aspiration.
+Removing the sample is called joint fluid aspiration.

 The fluid sample is sent to a laboratory where it is placed in a special dish and watched to see if bacteria, fungi, or viruses grow.
 This is called a culture.

 There is no special preparation needed for the lab culture.
-For information on preparing for the removal of joint fluid, see joint fluid aspiration.
+How to prepare for the removal of joint fluid.

-The joint fluid culture is done in a laboratory and does not involve the patient.
+The joint fluid culture is done in a laboratory and does not involve the person.

 For information on how the procedure to remove joint fluid feels, see joint fluid aspiration.

 Your doctor may order this test if you have unexplained pain and inflammation of a joint or a suspected joint infection.

 The test result is considered normal if no organisms (bacteria, fungi, or viruses) grow in the laboratory dish.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.